Mess Level: Low

 - Vegetarian: Yes!
 This dish is naturally vegetarian.

-Meal Prep: Follow these steps if you want to make it in a Slow Cooker:
+Meal Prep: Follow these steps if you want to prep ahead of time:

 - Gently simmer or roast the potatoes till tender.
 Cool completely and store in the fridge.